 Testing the Base Model

-Load the base model and see how it responds before tuning:
+We load the base model and see how it responds before tuning:

 from transformers import pipeline